ta0kira/zeolite/README.md

     as a valid expression, and it can only be used where expressions are otherwise allowed.

-## Conclusion

-Please experiment with Zeolite and share your thoughts.
-Please also contact me if you are interested in helping with development.

 [cabal]: https://www.haskell.org/cabal/#install-upgrade
 [category]: https://en.wikipedia.org/wiki/Category_theory
 [clang]: https://clang.llvm.org/cxx_status.html